netlify/addons/README.md

 ### Create an Add-on Instance

-When a customer adds an instance of your service to a site, Netlify will `POST` to `your-management-api.com/instances` on your management API with a JSON body.
+When a customer adds an instance of your add-on to a site, Netlify will `POST` to `your-management-api.com/instances/`

 A Netlify user can add an instance of your service by running: